-The requirement for efficient mosquito mass rearing technology has been one of the major obstacles preventing the large scale application of the Sterile Insect Technique against mosquitoes.
-At the FAO/ IAEA Insect Pest Control Laboratories a larval rearing unit was recently developed (see literature below) and is expected to be able to successfully rear hundred thousands of Anopheles arabiensis adult mosquitoes per rack.
-However, while the amount of labor to operate the rack is relatively low, daily application of the feeding solutions still requires considerable time.
+VSI automatic insect feeding - The requirement for efficient mosquito mass rearing technology has been one of the major obstacles preventing the large scale application of the Sterile Insect Technique against mosquitoes.
+At the FAO/ IAEA Insect Pest Control Laboratories a larval rearing unit (tray and rack system) was developed and tested (see literature below) and is expected to be able to successfully rear hundred thousands of Anopheles arabiensis adult mosquitoes per rack.
+However, while the amount of labor to operate the rack is relatively low, daily application of the feeding solutions to larvae still requires considerable time.

 In order to make the rearing process more cost-efficient, and feed addition more controllable, Vienna Scientific Instruments developed an automated feeding station for the established tray and rack system.